projnanda/projnanda/home.md

 # Project NANDA: Building the Internet of AI Agents

-> **The future isn't just AI — it's trillions of AI agents collaborating across the open web securely.**
+> **The future isn't just AI, it's trillions of AI agents collaborating across the open web securely.**

 </div>